SymfonyCasts/netgen-layouts/sfcasts/skills-page.md

 ## Adding A Grid of Skills

 No problem!
-Add a Grid block... and set it to a "Manual Connection".
+Add a Grid block... and set it to a "Manual Collection".
 Check this out!
 We can now choose between manually selecting "Contentful entries" or recipes!
 And when we click "Add Items", the content browser already works!